Why Microsoft is getting behind a revolutionary plan for high-speed rail in the Pacific Northwest

 O’Mara, who studies civic engagement from tech companies, is more circumspect.
 “Microsoft should only go so far.
 There are some things that only government can do,” she says.
 “Microsoft can provide moral leadership, enliven the conversation, and give it a business rationale, but even the deepest- pocketed tech companies do not have the resources to do something of this magnitude.”
 More to the point, she says, “It should be a public good, not just a Microsoft shuttle on rails.”

-Microsoft, for all its boosting of the project, seems to agree: “I don’t anticipate we would become train operators,” Fleischman said.
+Microsoft, for all its boosting of the project, seems to agree: “I don’t anticipate we would become train operators,” Plenefisch says.
 “That would be pretty far outside our core competency.”